svanoort/rest-compress/README.md

 rest-compress
 =============

-Fast RESTful Compression For RestEasy
+Fast HTTP Compression For RestEasy

 #Why?
 Have you noticed that you're spending a significant amount of bandwidth and transfer time sending fluffy JSON or XML data from your RESTful Web services?
 Wishing there were some way to reduce that, but without the high CPU overhead and increased server processing time from using GZIP?
 Look no further, here's your solution. :-)